Testnet

 --moniker

-- Your validator's initial amount of INJ to bond
+- Your validator's initial amount of INJ to bond--commission-max-change-rate

-- Your validator's maximum commission change rate percentage (per day)
+- Your validator's maximum commission change rate percentage (per day)--commission-max-rate

 - Your validator's minimum required self delegation